-Pilot projects must be in accordance with the NIH Stage Model for Behavioral Interventions: (Stage 0); efforts to generate, refine, modify and adapt interventions for pilot testing (Stage I); traditional efficacy testing (Stage II); efficacy testing with real-world providers (Stage III); effectiveness research (Stage IV) and; dissemination and implementation research (Stage V) to facilitate the development and use of the most effective interventions.
-All applications must include Stage I studies, in which a principle-driven intervention and the intervention’s associated materials are created, refined, adapted, and pilot tested for feasibility, acceptability and efficacy.
+Pilot projects must be in accordance with the NIH Stage Model for Behavioral Interventions: with a focus on Stage II, II and IV.
 Projects that involve scalable interventions, with the potential to broadly improve population health as people age, are of particular interest.
 This funding will not support non-clinical-trial research or research that will be conducted outside of the United States.

 To determine whether your project is eligible for this funding, you must answer ‘yes’ to the following four questions which indicate that this project is an NIH-defined clinical trial:

 - Does the study involve human participants?

 - Are the participants prospectively assigned to an intervention?

 - Is the study designed to evaluate the effect of the intervention on the participants?

 - Is the effect being evaluated a health-related biomedical or behavioral outcome?

 The project must comply with all NIH clinical trial policies, which are described at https://grants.nih.gov/policy/clinical-trials.htm.

 The dates and information have been updated to reflect the 2022/2023 funding cycle.